dapr/js-sdk/README.md

 > **Note:** This library is not ready for production yet

+This SDK utilizes gRPC to communicate with the Daprd process

 ## Examples

 For an example of the library, see the [Examples folder](/examples)